mjknj18/Hawaii-Climate-Analysis/README.md

 1. How much total precipitation did Hawaii receive during the last twelve months on record?
 2. What are the weather stations collecting climate data?
-3. What are the temperatures observed by all Hawaii weather stations during the last twelve months on record?
+3. What were the temperatures observed by the most active Hawaii weather station during the last twelve months on record?

 #### Dynamic Routes